NSHS AP Program

 - Honors English 10

 Courses Advanced Placement courses often come with a common misconception—that they are only available to high achieving students.
 The reality is that any student can enroll in an AP course regardless of physical or mental blocks that the student might feel may be preventing them from taking AP.

 Since AP is geared toward preparing students for college, all students interested in attending a college or university should really consider taking an AP course.
-Taking AP classes at NSHS look great on college applications, earn college credits, you can skip the introductory classes in college and builds College skills.
-Students must decide on whether or not their schedules can accommodate the rigorous amount of time and dedication needed to take an AP course.
+AP classes look great on college applications, earn you college credits, build college skills, and allow you to skip the introductory classes in college.
+Students must decide on whether or not their schedules can accommodate the rigorous study, time, and dedication needed to take an AP course.